scalajp/2018.scalamatsuri.org/_candidates_en/KazukiNegoro_1.md

   - People interested in developing web apps using Lagom.
   - People interested in implementing apps using event sourcing CQRS.
 ---
 The microservice architecture coordinates multiple services in a loosely-coupled way, and is said to be robust against changes, highly scalable, and fault tolerant.
-However, many might wonder where one should start to design and implement a system using the said architecture.
-In this hands-on workshop, you will experience developing a chat web app that comprises of multiple services, using Lagom framework.
+However, many might wonder where one should begin when designing and implementing a system using said architecture.
+In this hands-on workshop, you will experience the development of a chat web app comprised of multiple services, using the Lagom framework.

 - Lagom: https://www.lagomframework.com/
 - This session is a revised version of the hands-on seminar that was hosted by Tech-Circle: https://techcircle.connpass.com/event/54030/